MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallFlow.md

 ### -ForceListenMenuEnabled

-If True, Dtmf/Speech inputs will not be processed while the greeting/menu prompt is playing.
-It will enforce callers to listen to all menu options before making selection.
+If True, DTMF and speech inputs will not be processed while the greeting or menu prompt is playing.
+It will enforce callers to listen to all menu options before making a selection.

 ```yaml
 Type: Boolean